p2panda/aquadoggo/aquadoggo_cli/README.md

           URLs of remote nodes to replicate with

   -a, --autonat <AUTONAT>
-          Enable AutoNAT to facilitate NAT status determination, true by default
+          Enable AutoNAT to facilitate NAT status determination, false by default

           [possible values: true, false]

   -m, --mdns <MDNS>
-          Enable mDNS for peer discovery over LAN (using port 5353), true by default
+          Enable mDNS for peer discovery over LAN (using port 5353), false by default

           [possible values: true, false]